-At the time our most “modern” facility in Canada, and by modern they didn’t mean luxury… they meant suffering.
-The prison was built on reform over discipline.
+At the time our most “modern” facility in Canada.
+Modern didn’t mean luxury but suffering.

 Prisoners included men, woman and children.
 The worst offenders were treated poorly with starvation as food was only served once a day.
 Most women and children were from poor families who couldn’t pay their debts.
 Some entire families called the Ottawa Jail home.